For Sport & National Defense

 KRRC was leased land by the Washington State Department of Natural Resources.
 The founding members of the Club wanted a place to commemorate "the war to end all wars."
 Local members formed teams and competed against Navy and Marine Corp shooting teams.

 The rolling hills and fir trees of Western Kitsap County, combined with moderate temperatures year-round, are the perfect place to practice shooting.
 Many folks think that we were gifted land by the nearby Navy facility Camp Wesley Harris—but the opposite is true.
 The Navy obtained that land from Washington from what one old photo shows was the "Kitsap Rifle & Revolver Club Range Preservation."
+We have owned our property since 2009.

+In the 1990s, when Kitsap County enacted shooting restrictions on private property less than five acres, the commissioners specifically asked KRRC if we would be able to acommodate the increased volume of public shooters.
 Since its inception, KRRC has maintained a long, proven, safe history of conducting military firearms training for active duty and civilians alike.